bos/pronk/README.markdown

 `pronk` consists of a library and a command line application for load testing web servers.
-You can think of the command line tool as similar to `httperf` or `ab`, only more modern and simpler to deal with.
+You can think of the command line tool as similar to `httperf` or `ab` (also known as apachebench), only more modern and simpler to deal with.

 # Join in!